skrigel/cinema_by_the_numbers/data_cleaning/MERGE_STRATEGY.md

 The final merged dataset is saved at:
 - `data/cleaned/final_merged_dataset.csv`

-This file contains all movies from `final_df.csv` with OMDB ratings data added where available.
-Movies without OMDB data have null values for OMDB columns, preserving all 10,067 movies.
+This file contains movies from 1990-2025 (excluding the last 30 days) with OMDB ratings data added where available.
+Movies without OMDB data have null values for OMDB columns.
+The dataset has been filtered to exclude very old movies (pre-1990) and very recent releases (last 30 days) to ensure reliable training data.

 ## Key Features of Final Dataset

+1. **Filtered for modeling:** Excludes movies before 1990 and very recent releases (after October 2025 or last 30 days)
+2. **Deduplicated:** Each movie appears only once with intelligently aggregated values
-1. **Complete data preservation:** All 10,067 movies from final_df.csv are included
+3. **Complete data preservation:** All unique movies from 1990-2025 (excluding last month) are included
-2. **OMDB ratings available:** 61.9% of movies have OMDB data (Rotten Tomatoes, Metacritic, IMDb ratings)
+4. **OMDB ratings available:** 68.2% of movies have OMDB data (Rotten Tomatoes, Metacritic, IMDb ratings)
-3. **Clean column structure:** All OMDB columns properly prefixed with `omdb_` to avoid conflicts
+5. **Clean column structure:** All OMDB columns properly prefixed with `omdb_` to avoid conflicts
-4. **No duplicate columns:** Removed duplicate date columns and irrelevant TV series data
+6. **No duplicate columns:** Removed duplicate date columns and irrelevant TV series data
-5. **Ready for modeling:** Contains all required features for prediction and optimization models
+7. **Ready for modeling:** Contains all required features for prediction and optimization models
+8. **Value aggregation:** When duplicate movies existed, kept best values (max for numeric, longest for text, most recent for dates)

+## Excluded Data

+Two separate exclusion files are automatically generated by the merge notebook:
+- `data/cleaned/movies_before_1990.csv`: Movies released before 1990 (45 movies)
+- `data/cleaned/movies_after_2025_10.csv`: Movies released after October 2025 or in the last 30 days (18 movies)

+These files are regenerated each time the merge notebook is run to ensure consistency.

 ## Dataset Usage

 Use `final_merged_dataset.csv` for:
 - Time series forecasting models
-- Choice modeling (multinomial logit)
+- General analysis and feature engineering
 - Optimization model inputs

-- Feature engineering
+Use `final_merged_dataset_with_genres.csv` for:
+- Choice modeling (multinomial logit) - **Recommended** (includes binary genre columns)
+- Machine learning models requiring categorical genre features
+- Any analysis benefiting from binary genre encoding

 See `CSV_COMPARISON_AND_REQUIREMENTS.md` for detailed column descriptions and model requirements.

 ## Next Steps

-1. Use `final_merged_dataset.csv` as the primary dataset for all modeling
+1. Use `final_merged_dataset.csv` as the primary dataset for general modeling
+2. Use `final_merged_dataset_with_genres.csv` for choice modeling (includes binary genre columns)
-2. Handle missing OMDB data gracefully in models (61.9% have it, 38.1% don't)
+3. Handle missing OMDB data gracefully in models (68.2% have it, 31.8% don't)
-3. Consider feature engineering with OMDB rating columns
+4. Consider feature engineering with OMDB rating columns
-4. Archive or delete `final_with_omdb.csv` (outdated, loses 58.7% of data)
+5. Archive or delete `final_with_omdb.csv` (outdated, loses 58.7% of data)

+## Additional Dataset: Genre Encoding

+A genre-encoded version of the dataset is available:
+- **File:** `data/cleaned/final_merged_dataset_with_genres.csv`
+- **Created by:** `tmdb_api_calling/genre_encoding.ipynb`
+- **Features:** All columns from `final_merged_dataset.csv` plus 19 binary genre columns (action, adventure, animation, comedy, crime, documentary, drama, family, fantasy, history, horror, music, mystery, romance, science_fiction, thriller, tv_movie, war, western)
+- **Use case:** Ideal for choice modeling and machine learning models requiring binary genre features